TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-As we know, this file indicates the allowed hosts to connect via `rlogin` to the principal machine without giving a password:
+As we know, this file indicates the allowed hosts to connect via `rlogin` to the principal machine without giving a password.

 <br />